arm-university/Rapid-Embedded-Education-Kit/Materials/Module_4/README.md

 }
 ```

-This is much more readable if you know what a `BSRR` register mean (assuming your MCU supports it).
+This is much more readable if you know what a `BSRR` register does (and assumes your MCU supports it).
 Mbed OS can abstract away any need to make reference to register names and bit positions:

 ```C++
 #include "mbed.h"